rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 ### Experimental process and high extraneous loads

-In my last post I discussed [cognitive loads in programming]().
-Messy code has _high extraneous load_.
+As discussed in [cognitive loads in programming](),  messy code has _high extraneous load_.
-If you are not familiar with this term, substitute _high extraneous load_ with messy code.
+If you are not familiar with this term simply substitute _high extraneous load_ with messy code.
 I think we are in a position to put a 1 and 1 together:

 > &emsp; _The experimental nature of programming is a consequence of its high extraneous load and also one of its main causes_